Oil gains as U.S. fuel stocks drop, OPEC+ considers deal rollover

 Crude inventories rose by 21.6 million barrels, the most on record, to 484.6 million barrels, EIA said.
 Refining capacity use fell to just 56% of overall capacity, the lowest on record, as the U.S. Gulf Coast’s refining capacity use plunged to 40.9%, the lowest ever.

-Oil prices earlier jumped after Reuters, citing three sources, reported that the OPEC+ group comprising the Organization of the Petroleum Exporting Countries and allies including Russia is considering rolling over production cuts from March into April rather than raising output.
+Earlier, oil prices jumped after Reuters, citing three sources, reported that the OPEC+ group comprising the Organization of the Petroleum Exporting Countries and allies including Russia is considering rolling over production cuts from March into April rather than raising output.

-The group had previously been widely expected to ease the production cuts when it meets on Thursday.
+The group had previously been widely expected to ease the production cuts on Thursday.

 Kuwaiti Oil Minister Mohammad al-Fares said the market was being supported by optimism over vaccinations.